prodzpod/FathomlessVoidling/README.md

 # Fathomless Voidling

-A Work In Progress of a Voidling rework mod.
-Stats are currently Mithrix level so Voidling is an actual alt final boss and not a DPS check, will have stat configs on full release.
-There's a Deep Void portal on soup island (moon cauldrons) that will take you directly to Voidling if you don't want to fight Mithrix or spend coins.
+A Voidling rework mod that makes the fight more fun.
+Stats are reduced by default but can be increased in either the in-game config or the R2Modman config (for those who want to tweak things even more).
+Makes the Void Locus an alternate moon by adding a stage 5 portal, removing void fog from void pillars, and adds item cauldrons (Can toggle the alt moon/void fog).

-Phase info (Final Version not current):
+Phase info:

 Phase 1:

 - Primary: Disillusion
   - Fires waves of void missiles and summons 3 large predictive death bombs
-- Secondary: Singularity
+- Secondary: Vacuum (Vanilla)
-  - Creates a black hole in the center of the donut
+  - Creates a black hole underneath itself
 - Utility: Transpose
   - Slips deeper into the void, reappears near the target
 - Special: Rend